fmerg/pymerkle/dev/rst-files/tree-object.rst

   }

-One can recover the tree by means of the `.loadFromFile`_ static method:
+One can recover the tree by means of the `.loadFromFile`_ classmethod:

 .. code-block:: python